xkt88/VisualPun/README.md

 # Visual Puns from Idioms: An Iterative LLM–T2IM–MLLM Framework

 This repository accompanies the paper “Visual Puns from Idioms: An Iterative LLM–T2IM–MLLM Framework.”
 It implements the iterative loop, releases the 1,000‑idiom image set, and provides a 50‑idiom, 6‑T2IM case study.
-The pipeline iterates prompt → generate → infer → refine and stops on a correct recognition or after 5 steps [[1]].
+The pipeline iterates prompt → generate → infer → refine and stops on a correct recognition or after 5 steps.

 ## Repository structure
 - `1 Iterative Pipeline.ipynb` — end‑to‑end notebook that generates images from idioms via the iterative LLM → T2IM → MLLM loop.